infsci2560sp17/full-stack-web-jshankroff/README.md

 - [Spring Boot](https://projects.spring.io/spring-boot/) - Takes an opinionated view of building production-ready Spring applications.
 - [Thymleaf](http://www.thymeleaf.org/) - Thymeleaf is a modern server-side Java template engine for both web and standalone environments.
 - [Maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
+- [jQuery](https://jquery.com) - jQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.